-If you have natural, coarse hair, or a head of super-tight, kinky curls, you know that all of those straighteners that promise to turn your hair into a curtain of silk with just one magical swipe are complete bullshit.
+If you have natural, coarse hair or a head of super-tight, kinky curls, you know that all of those straighteners that promise to turn your hair into a curtain of silk with just one magical swipe are complete bullshit.
 Sure, maybe on someone with wavy-to-curly hair, but on your tight, zigzagged curls?
-Nope, not a chance, unless you want hardcore breakage and damage.
+Nope, not a chance—unless you want hardcore breakage and damage.

-“It’s so important that you wash with a rich, sulfate-free cleansing conditioner, like DevaCurl No-Poo Cleanser or Hair Rules Cleansing Cream, right before you plan to straighten your hair, and then massage a really thick, moisturizing conditioner, like Tresemme Flawless Curls Conditioner, from root to tip, before spraying a leave-in conditioner, like Kérastase Discipline Keratine Thermique, throughout your curls,” says Santiago.
+“It’s so important that you wash with a rich, sulfate-free cleansing conditioner, like DevaCurl No-Poo Cleanser ($19 at Amazon), right before you plan to straighten your hair, and then massage a really thick, moisturizing conditioner, like Tresemme Flawless Curls Conditioner ($10.77 at Amazon), from root to tip, before spraying a leave-in conditioner, like Kérastase Discipline Keratine Thermique ($22.88 at Amazon), throughout your curls,” says Santiago.

 “Most people think you need to find something that says ‘heat protectant’ on the bottle before you straighten, but for coarse, curly hair, your heat protectant is going to be moisture,” says Santiago.
-“After spraying on your leave-in, blow-dry your hair with a comb attachment—my favorite is the Twin Turbo 3200 dryer with the comb attachment—and avoid a round brush at all costs,” she says.
+“After spraying on your leave-in, blow-dry your hair with a comb attachment—my favorite is the Twin Turbo 3200 dryer ($92.96 at Amazon) with the comb attachment ($12.75 at Birth of Beauty)—and avoid a round brush at all costs,” she says.
 “Comb attachments gently detangle and stretch your curls, while the bristles of a round brush create too much tension on the hair which can break kinky curls.”

 “Take a small section, place a fine-tooth comb near the top of it, position your straightener right behind it, and slide both down the section at the same time, so the comb paves the way for the straightener behind it,” says Santiago.
 “Just make sure your straightener has ceramic plates—titanium plates are too harsh on natural hair—and a heat dial, so you can keep the heat between 350-to-400 degrees, or you’ll strip your curls,” says Santiago.

-Santiago’s favorite flat-iron for natural hair and coarse curls is the Solano Sleek Heat 450 Flat Iron 1”, though she admits that it’s probably not in everyone’s price range (it’s $200).
-Don’t fret, though, because we did the dirty work of finding a bunch of flat-irons that are just as effective for kinky curls, without costing you your utilities money.
+Santiago’s favorite flat-iron for natural hair and coarse curls is the Solano Sleek Heat 450 Flat Iron 1” ($199 at Amazon), though she admits that it’s probably not in everyone’s price range.
+Don’t fret, though, because we found a bunch of flat-irons that are just as effective for kinky curls, without costing you your utilities money.